pburgeson/openscanbuild/README.md

 # High Level Requirements
 1. Able to generate 3D data that Autodesk Fusion 360 is capable of working with.
 2. Precision of 0.010" or better
-3. Scan Volume - Cylinder of radius ?? in and height ?? in
+3. Scan Volume - Cylinder of 12 in diameter and height of 8 in
 4. Use of trinamic stepper drivers

 Future projects will include substantially more requirements development.
 Since this project is about building a thing that someone else's design and documenting it, we won't go into a lot more detail.